1. Home

 Solution

-First, look at the locations of the elements on the Periodic Table.
-Atoms in the same column as each other (Group) tend to exhibit similar characteristics, including the number of electrons the elements would need to gain or lose to resemble the nearest noble gas atom.
+First, look at the locations of the elements on the periodic table.
+Atoms in the same column as each other (group) tend to exhibit similar characteristics, including the number of electrons the elements would need to gain or lose to resemble the nearest noble gas atom.
 To determine common ionic compounds formed by elements, keep the following in mind:

 • Group I ions (alkali metals) have +1 charges.